Johnny221B/diverse_flow/rebuttal.md

 > Weakness 2 – Feature-space dependence of the volume objective

-**Response.** We agree that it is important to verify that OSCAR does not depend critically on a single feature encoder.
+We agree that it is important to verify that OSCAR does not depend critically on a single feature encoder.
 To this end, we replaced our default CLIP encoder with two widely used alternatives—**Inception** and **DINO**—while keeping all other components and hyperparameters unchanged.
 All variants use the full OSCAR framework and are evaluated over 6 seeds (mean ± 95% CI):

 | Encoder        | CLIP Score ↑       | Vendi (Pixel) ↑   | Vendi (Inception) ↑ | FID ↓              | BRISQUE ↓          |
 |----------------|--------------------|-------------------|---------------------|--------------------|--------------------|